research note

 mode = "observer" if observer_score > agent_score else "agent"

 A few things about this design that matter for reproducibility.
-The classifier is fully deterministic given the input text.
-It runs on a 31k-row dataframe in seconds.
-The weights are not learned, they are theory-driven and inspectable, you can argue with the choice of 3-vs-2-vs-1 and rerun.
-And the pattern set is small enough to read end-to-end, which means failures of the classifier are auditable: if a note is misclassified, you can grep through the patterns and see why.
+The classifier is fully deterministic given the input text, and it runs on a 31k-row dataframe in seconds.
+The weights are theory-driven, not learned, so you can argue with the choice of 3-vs-2-vs-1 and rerun.
+The pattern set is also small enough to read end-to-end, which means failures of the classifier are auditable: if a note is misclassified, you can grep through the patterns and see why.

 The price for that simplicity is context-blindness.
 The pattern \brisk\b would naively flag strategic vocabulary, but the phrase that actually appears in cooperative responses is “avoid the risk of betrayal.”
 Counting tokens, not phrases, would treat both as equally observer-coded.
 I avoided that by being conservative in the original keyword set, but the data-driven discovery step (described in the next section) was what surfaced the failure modes I had not anticipated.